4ndr4s/AWS-SecHub-Cross-Account-Region-Controls-Disabler/README.md

 - Control regions to run per account ID.
 ## Goal

-AWS Security Hub allows you to disable controls of security standards such as CIS AWS Foundations controls or AWS Foundational Security Best Practices controls.
-However, in a multi account setup with a dedicated Security Hub administrator account, there is no native way to disable specific controls globally for all Security Hub member accounts.
-This project intends to close this gap by propagating the action of enabling or disabling security standards and its controls in the Security Hub administrator account across all of the Security Hub member accounts.
+In this blog, we will explore the process of enabling and disabling controls in [AWS Security Hub](https://docs.aws.amazon.com/securityhub/latest/userguide/what-is-securityhub.html) across multiple accounts within an organization, with a dedicated Security Hub administrator account.
+Although AWS Security Hub offers control management, there is no native method to globally disable specific controls for all Security Hub member accounts.
+To address this gap, this project aims to streamline the process by propagating the action of enabling or disabling security standards and their controls from the Security Hub administrator account to all member accounts.

+The solution presented in this blog builds upon an existing [AWS blog](https://aws.amazon.com/blogs/security/disabling-security-hub-controls-in-a-multi-account-environment/) post, enhancing it with the following key features:

+- Common ControlID: We introduce the concept of enabling or disabling controls using a common ControlID across enabled standards, effectively resolving the [issue](https://github.com/aws-samples/aws-security-hub-cross-account-controls-disabler/issues/10) of control management.

+- Global Controls: We address the challenge of enabling or disabling controls based on [regions](https://github.com/aws-samples/aws-security-hub-cross-account-controls-disabler/issues/11).

+- Simplified Account Management: Instead of manually listing all account IDs, we provide a mechanism to enable or disable controls across the organization effortlessly.

+- Security Hub Admin Account: We recognize the Security Hub Admin account as a member account.

+- Integration with S3 and Lambda function: We implement S3 integration to initiate a State Machine execution whenever a new item is added to the DynamoDB table.

+- AccountIds DynamoDB table: For large organizations with different business units is common to use different regions across the account within the organization, for this case we implement a DynamoDB to control regions per account.

 ## Overview

-The solution consists of the following:
+The proposed solution encompasses the following components:

-- A **cross-account IAM role** in the member accounts with the requied Security Hub permissions to disable/enable Security standard controls.
+**Cross-Account IAM Role**: Member accounts are equipped with a cross-account IAM role, granting the necessary Security Hub permissions to enable/disable Security standard controls.

-- An **AWS Step Function state machine** assuming the cross-account IAM role and disable/enable the controls in the member accounts to reflect the setup in the administrator account.
+**AWS Step Function State Machine**: This state machine assumes the cross-account IAM role and manages the enablement or disablement of controls in member accounts, ensuring alignment with the DynamoDB exceptions, ensuring the organization's compliance with the enabled standards in the Security Hub admin account.

-- A **DynamoDB Table** containing exceptions.
-The table contains information about which control should be disabled or enabled in which account.
-This information overrides the configurations fetched from the Security Hub Administrator for the specified acount.
+**DynamoDB Table for Exceptions**: A DynamoDB table contains information about which controls should be enabled or disabled in specific accounts.

+**DynamoDB Table for Accounts-Region**: A DynamoDB table contains information about which regions are enable per account.

+**S3 Bucket**: An S3 bucket to upload of an [items.json](Terraform/lambda/items.json) file containing exceptions to be added to the DynamoDB table.

+**Lambda Function**: This function is triggered when the [items.json](Terraform/lambda/items.json) file is updated in the S3 bucket, ensuring real-time updates to control exceptions in the DynamoDB table and initiating Step Function Machine executions in response to DynamoDB updates.

 ![Architecture](img/SecurityHubUpdater.png)